rushabhT3/rushabhT3/README.md

 - 🛠️ **Building and maintaining APIs** and system architecture to improve technical infrastructure and scalability.

 As part of the core team, I focus on technology stack migration, machine learning implementation, and system optimization to drive efficiency and innovation.

 ---

-## 2. Software Developer at Paycio (Coinearth Technologies)
-**Location:** Hyderabad, Telangana, India
-**Duration:** May 2025 - Present

-Currently working on mobile backend APIs for Paycio (Coinearth Technologies) at scale by:

-- 🔄 **Building/optimizing APIs** and system architecture to improve technical infrastructure and scalability.
-- 🛠️ **Integrating Redis, Blockchain** with existing codebase to improve performance and security.

----